 References!
 I got ’em, you haven’t overtly told me that you don’t want ’em.
 Savior is the name of a couple characters in DC Comics, none of whom are Joseph Falk.
 One was a guy with the power to manifest anything he could imagine who thought that Superman was an imposter, and another was a future version of Robin (Tim Drake) who was a violent killer.
 Detective Lance refers to Roy and Thea as the Wonder Twins, characters created for The All-New Super Friends Hour and later inserted into the comics a couple times with little success.
 And Mr. Blank was also the name of an obscure Batman villain from the 50’s who had no relation to the one in the show.
 Word is that the showrunners originally wanted the very odd assassin Onamonapia, but his gimmick is hard to translate outside of comic books–does he actually say “drip” or does he convincingly mimic the sound of water dripping?–so they made someone new.

 Lyla Michaels is a big reference to a big event.
-First appearing in The New Teen Titans Annual #2 (1983)–while researching these bits of trivia, I’m more and more surprised at how many characters come from the 80’s run of Teen Titans–she was the assistant to a guy called Monitor.
-See, once upon a time, DC Comics had a sprawling multiverse, but that all ended during Crisis on Infinite Earths (1985-1986).
-As realities were being destroyed by the Anti-Monitor, his polar opposite, the Monitor, sent his messenger, a woman named Harbinger, to warn realities of their impending doom.
+First appearing in New Teen Titans Annual #2 (1983)–while researching these bits of trivia, I’m more and more surprised at how many characters come from the 80’s run of Teen Titans–she was the assistant to a being called the Monitor.
+See, once upon a time, DC Comics had a sprawling multiverse, but that all ended during Crisis on Infinite Earths (1985 – 1986).
+As realities were being destroyed by the Anti-Monitor, his polar opposite, the Monitor sent his messenger, a woman named Harbinger, to warn realities of their impending doom.
 Well, Harbinger’s real name was Lyla Michaels!
 But where the comic version was a harbinger of multiversal doom, the show decided to make her a government agent instead.
 Sure, her call sign during the Deadshot sting was “Harbinger,” but that’s just a wink and a nod.
 Then again, Crisis on Infinite Earths does happen during Arrow‘s final season, and I hear that Lyla has an important role in it…

 Man, Tommy is such a whiny bitch.
 I get that this is a CW drama so there has to be hookups and breakups galore, but the chip on his shoulder is just tiring.
 He ruined his relationship with Laurel because he couldn’t handle knowing that Oliver fights crime at night.
 Wimp.
 Spoiler for the series, but he doesn’t even stick around much longer!
 All this time is being put into a character whose biggest role in the series as a whole is as a memory haunting the people who outlive him.
 Meanwhile, Thea thinks that Roy’s mission to find the Hood is stupid and dangerous, but she loves that idiot so she decides to help him.
 This is so much better!
 Less Tommy making awful decisions, more Speedy and Red Arrow!
 I mean, I will get my wish, but the sooner, the better.